ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL, NHL, MLB, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-There are 12 games on the Wednesday NBA schedule, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-Among the most notable matchups of the slate are Cavaliers vs. Knicks, 76ers vs. Celtics, Pistons vs. Bulls and Spurs vs. Mavericks.
-The NFL Week 8 schedule also opens with Vikings vs. Chargers on 'Thursday Night Football,' and Game 1 of the 2025 MLB World Series between the Los Angeles Dodgers and Toronto Blue Jays is on Friday.
-Additionally, the Wednesday sports schedule features a three-game NHL slate.
+The Friday sports schedule is loaded with Game 1 of the 2025 World Series leading the way, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The Toronto Blue Jays host the Los Angeles Dodgers in Game 1, with first pitch scheduled for 8 p.m.
+ET.
+Blake Snell is slated to start for Los Angeles, while Trey Yesavage will be on the mound for Toronto.
+Additionally, the Friday sports schedule features 12 NBA games, three college football games, and a four-game NHL slate.
 Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: